New Balance Technology Helps Diabetic Man Walk Again

 “We’re thrilled to be able to report these results during Peripheral Neuropathy Awareness Week,” says Dan Leach, CEO of RxFunction.
 “We’re energized by the exuberance shown by our trial patients and are looking forward to helping millions of people who have peripheral neuropathy with the release of Walkasins later this year.”

 Interview with Mr. Kelley (trial patient at Wingate University, NC): youtu.be/MEq-nRnsAVU

 Once on the market, Walkasins will be available by prescription following an assessment for neuropathy, clinical need, and physical benefit.

 About RxFunction Inc.

 RxFunction Inc. is a wearable technology company with an initial focus on developing and leading a new business segment within the U.S. medical grade assistive technology marketplace.
 The Company’s vision is to improve physical ability for social participation and quality of life.
-Privately held and headquartered in Minneapolis, MN, RxFunction has taken assignment of patented technology developed by Co-founder, Dr. Lars Oddsson, as a research professor at Boston University’s Neuromuscular Research Center, and funded by Edina, MN Investment Bank, Cedar Point Capital, and the NIH’s National Institute on Aging (SBIR Grant AG040865).
+Privately held and headquartered in Minneapolis, MN, RxFunction has taken assignment of patented technology developed by Co-founder, Dr. Lars Oddsson, as a research professor at Boston University’s Neuromuscular Research Center, and funded privately and supported under grant No.AG040865 awarded by NIH’s National Institute on Aging.
 Walkasins have not been submitted to the FDA for review, and are not available for sale at this time.